go1com/bundle-spliter/README.md

         -queue-name "ro-bundle-spliter"
         -consumer-name "ro-bundle-spliter"

+## Problem

+Our legacy system publish many messages in same queue, to consume some of there messages the consumer must consume all;
+to reduce this amount of messages to be consumed, we are trying to split them to smaller queues base on `enitity.type`.

-Bundle spliter is a tiny application that listens into some routing-keys split it into smaller bundle queues.
-Example:
+The **bundle spliter** is a tiny application that listens into some routing-keys split it into smaller bundle queues:

 - Input:
     - routing key: `ro.create`